The Kentucky State Reformatory is Proud to be a Tobacco-Free Environment

 It is unfortunate that some visitors attempt to bring dangerous contraband that could be harmful to you, your loved one or the staff.
-The staff are trained and instructed to detect this.
+The staff is trained and instructed to detect this.
 We are asking for your cooperation to prevent the introduction of dangerous contraband.
 Please follow the officer’s instructions.
 Please be aware that pursuant to KRS 520.010, KRS 520.050, and KRS 520.060, anyone entering the grounds of a correctional institution may be subject to a personal search or a search of their vehicle.
 Anyone found in possession of contraband will be prosecuted to the fullest extent of the law.

 We hope you enjoy your visit.
 We look forward to providing you with the opportunity to spend time with your loved ones at the Kentucky State Reformatory.

 Visits shall be conducted on Saturdays, Sundays, and holidays.
 Each visitor shall be allowed to enter the institution beginning at 8:00am.
 Visitors shall continue to be admitted into the institution until 2:20pm.
 Visitors shall not enter after 11:15am until the 12:00 (noon) count clears.
 All visits shall be concluded by 3:00pm.
 By 3:15pm, all visitors shall be off institutional grounds.
 You must have an original photograph identification card in your possession in order to be admitted for a visit.